Code of Student Conduct

 4.4.
 Hearings shall be conducted by a Discipline Board according to the following guidelines:

-- In hearings involving more than one accused student, the chairperson of the Discipline Board, at his or her discretion, may permit the hearings concerning each student to be conducted separately or together.
+c.
+In hearings involving more than one respondent, the chairperson of the Discipline Board, at his or her discretion, may permit the hearings concerning each student to be conducted separately or together.

-- The complaining student and the accused student have the right to be assisted by an advisor they choose, at their own expense, but the person must be a member of the University community (see 1.05) and must be approved by the vice president of Student Life.
-Students, whether complaining or accused, have the responsibility for presenting their own information to the board and, therefore, advisors are not permitted to speak or to participate directly in any hearing before a Discipline Board.
+d.
+The complainant and the respondent have the right to be assisted by an advisor they choose, at their own expense, but the person must be a member of the University community (see 1.05) and must be approved by the vice president of Student Life.
+Students, whether complainants or respondents, have the responsibility for presenting their own information to the board and, therefore, advisors are not permitted to speak or to participate directly in any hearing before a Discipline Board.

-- The complaining student, the accused student, and the Discipline Board shall each have the privilege of presenting witnesses, or suggesting questions to be asked, all being subject to the rights of the members of the Discipline Board to ask any pertinent questions.
+e.
+The complainant, the respondent, and the Discipline Board shall each have the privilege of presenting witnesses, or suggesting questions to be asked, all being subject to the rights of the members of the Discipline Board to ask any pertinent questions:students may not question or cross-examine other students.
 Students presenting witnesses or intending to be accompanied by an advisor must notify the vice president of Student Life in writing at least 48 hours prior to the hearing of the names of such persons.

-- After the hearing, the Discipline Board shall determine by majority vote whether the student has violated each section of the student code that the student is charged with violating.
+h.
+After the hearing, the Discipline Board shall determine by majority vote whether the respondent has violated each section of the student code that the student is charged with violating.

 4.5.
 There shall be a single verbatim record, such as a tape recording, of all hearings involving potential suspension or dismissal from the University.
 The record shall be the property of the University.